Case against Colo. shooter dropped for lack of cooperation - NewsBreak

 Case against Colo. shooter dropped for lack of cooperation

-COLORADO SPRINGS, Colo. — (AP) — Authorities dropped a 2021 bomb threat case against the suspect in the Colorado Springs gay nightclub shooting after family members refused to cooperate, the district attorney said Thursday.
+COLORADO SPRINGS, Colo. — (AP) — The Colorado Springs gay nightclub shooter had charges dropped in a 2021 bomb threat case after the family members he terrorized in the incident refused to cooperate, the district attorney said Thursday.

 El Paso County District Attorney Michael Allen also said that Anderson Lee Aldrich tried to reclaim guns that were seized after the threat, but authorities did not return the weapons.

-Allen spoke hours after a judge unsealed the case, which indicated that Aldrich threatened to kill relatives and to become the “next mass killer” more than a year before the nightclub attack that killed five people.
+Allen spoke hours after a judge unsealed the case that included allegations Aldrich threatened to kill relatives and to become the “next mass killer” more than a year before the nightclub attack that killed five people.

+The suspect's mother and grandparents derailed that earlier case by evading prosecutors' efforts to serve them with a subpoena, leading to a dismissal of the charges after defense attorneys said speedy trial rules were at risk, Allen said.

+Testifying at a hearing two months after the threat, the mother and grandmother described the suspect in court as a “loving” and “sweet” young person who did not deserve to be in jail, the prosecutor said.

+Aldrich “was really excited about it,” Kraus said, and slept with a rifle nearby under a blanket.

+Relatives of Aldrich’s grandmother said after the suspect’s 2021 arrest that she had recently given Aldrich $30,000, “much of which went to his purchase of two 3D printers — on which he was making guns,” according to documents in the case.

-Aldrich’s statements in the case, which was dropped over the summer, had raised questions about whether authorities could have used Colorado’s “red flag” law to seize weapons from the suspect.
+Aldrich’s statements in the bomb case raised questions about whether authorities could have used Colorado’s “red flag” law to seize weapons from the suspect.

+El Paso County Sheriff Bill Elder released a statement Thursday saying that there was no need to ask for a red flag order because Aldrich’s weapons had already been seized as part of the arrest and Aldrich couldn’t buy new ones.

+The sheriff also rejected the idea that he could have asked for a red flag order after the case was dismissed in August.
+The bombing case was too old to argue there was danger in the near future, Elder said, and the evidence was sealed a month after the dismissal and couldn’t be used.

 Judge Robin Chittum said the “profound” public interest in the case outweighed Aldrich’s privacy rights.
 The judge added that scrutiny of judicial cases is “foundational to our system of government.”